Canaccord Genuity (:) Given Consensus Recommendation of “” by Brokerages

-Canaccord Genuity (:) has been given an average recommendation of “N/A” by the zero ratings firms that are currently covering the stock, Marketbeat reports.
+Canaccord Genuity (:) has been assigned an average rating of “N/A” from the zero brokerages that are presently covering the firm, MarketBeat Ratings reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.